opendoor/pggen/HACKING.md

 When modifying the output of the codegenerator, you are likely to introduce compile errors in the generated code.
 Because we run the `go/format` package over our output before landing it to a disk you won't be able to debug the issue by looking at the generated file by default.
-In order to make this easier, you can modify the `writeGoFile` routine in `gen/utils.go` to skip the formatting and just dump the code to disk.
+In order to make this easier, you can modify the `WriteGoFile` routine in `gen/internal/utils/utils.go` to skip the formatting and just dump the code to disk.

 ```
 diff --git a/gen/utils.go b/gen/utils.go